-Line 4 - Enter the amount reported in Schedule F Individual, Part I, line 7.
-Submit the Informative Return - Income Subject to Withholding (Form 480.6B) with the return.
+Line 4 - Enter the amount reported on Schedule F Individual, Part I, line 7.
+Submit the Informative Return - Income Subject to Withholding (Form 480.6B) and/or Informative Return - Individual Retirement Account - (Form 480.7) with the return.

-Line 5 - Enter the amount reported in Schedule F Individual, Part II, line 3A.
+Line 5 - Enter the amount reported on Schedule F Individual, Part II, line 3A.
 Submit the Informative Return - Income Subject to Withholding (Form 480.6B) with the return.

-Line 7 - Enter the tax withheld reported in Form 480.6B.
+Line 7 - Enter the tax withheld reported on Form 480.6B.
 You must submit this form with the return.

-Line 8 - Enter the tax withheld reported in Form 480.6B.
+Line 8 - Enter the tax withheld reported on Form 480.6B.
 You must submit this form with the return.

-Line 9 - Enter the amount of tax withheld reported in the Informative Return - Corporation of Individuals (Form 480.6 CI).
+Line 9 - Enter the amount of tax withheld reported on the Informative Return - Corporation of Individuals (Form 480.6 CI).
 You must submit this form with the return.

-Line 10 - Enter the amount of tax withheld reported in the Informative Return - Special Partnership (Form 480.6 SE).
+Line 10 - Enter the amount of tax withheld reported on the Informative Return - Special Partnership (Form 480.6 SE).
 You must submit this form with the return.